 2. Udacity

-Udacity is a MOOC provider that offers courses on a wide range of topics.
+Udacity is a MOOC provider that offers courses on various topics.
 Founded in 2011, it has over 1.5 million students and offers over 100 courses in computer science, programming, business, and data science.

-Some courses include introductions to web development languages like HTML5 and CSS3 with JavaScript, building iPhone apps using iOS SDK, an introduction to Machine Learning, and more advanced topics like Artificial Intelligence: Foundations of Computer Vision or Deep Reinforcement Learning: An Introduction.
+Some courses include introductions to web development languages like HTML5 and CSS3 with JavaScript, building iPhone apps using iOS SDK, introducing Machine Learning, and more advanced topics like Artificial Intelligence: Foundations of Computer Vision or Deep Reinforcement Learning: An Introduction.

 Get to know more about Udacity with our review.